InkFirst · Legal

 Where your data lives

-- On your iPhone: all journal entries, glossary mentions, mood/theme metadata, onboarding answers, and settings.
+- On your iPhone: all journal entries, organizational metadata, mood/theme metadata, onboarding answers, and settings.

-- In transit, briefly: the text passed to AI providers during a feature use, then released.
+- In transit, briefly: the text passed to AI providers during a feature use.
+Provider retention practices are governed by the API terms linked above.

 Your rights